 By default the signal is sent immediately after a page was successfully loaded or an Ajax action is finished.
-If a user navigates to another page before the page finished loading, the signal is sent during a beforeunload or unload event.
+If a user navigates to another page before the page finished loading, the signal is sent during a before-unload or unload event.

 Action name detection

-If the standard action name detection does not suffice you can set the custom attribute
+If the standard action name detection does not suffice you can set the

 <label for="txtFirstname">Firstname</label> <input data-dtname="Firstname Text Input" type="text" value="firstname" name="firstname" title="Firstname" id="txtFirstname" />

-The above leads to the following caption:
+This leads to the following caption:

 click on "Firstname Text Input"